illepic/downfall-guild/README.md

 Ubuntu-specific

-* `sudo apt-get install nfs-common nfs-kernel-server`
+* `sudo apt install nfs-common nfs-kernel-server`

 All commands listed are assumed to be run from the root of the project unless otherwise noted.

 ## Initialize: D8 + VM

-To initialize the project, from the root of the project run:
+To initialize the project, from the root of the project run (warning, takes a long time):

     bash ./project/scripts/start.sh

+To reset and build D8 again, run from root of project:

+    bash ./project/scripts/reprovision.sh

 This will attempt to run the following: